Wine cookies are a beloved Italian treat known locally as Vinaccioli or Ciambelle al vino and a staple of rustic Italian baking.

 How to make wine cookies

 Preheat the oven to 360F or 180C.
-To a small bowl, add wine, raisins, and anise seeds.
-Soak for 15 minutes.
+Add the wineraisins, and anise seeds to a small bowl and soak for 15 minutes.

-To a larger bowl, add the flour, sugar, baking powder and mix well with a whisk.
+Add the floursugar, and baking powder to a larger bowl and mix well with a whisk.

 Knead with your hands for 1 minute to make it smooth.
 Don’t over-knead.